Trail Etiquette & Safety

 Safety on the Trails – Video

 Connecting with nature offers so many health benefits.
 The paths and trails throughout Niagara Parks are open to pedestrians, walkers, runners, cyclists, hikers and climbers.
-Being mindful of others, practicing physical distancing and following trail etiquette will help everyone stay safe as we continue to slow down the spread of COVID-19.
+Being mindful of others and following trail etiquette will help everyone stay safe.

 The Natural Environment